diwakar221718/ml-algorithms-from-scratch/README.md

 # Machine Learning Algorithms from Scratch

-This repository contains implementations of core machine learning algorithms written from scratch using Python and NumPy, without using high-level ML libraries.
+This repository contains implementations of fundamental machine learning algorithms built from scratch using Python and NumPy, without relying on high-level machine learning libraries.
+The objective of this project is to develop a strong understanding of the mathematical foundations, optimization techniques, and practical behavior of core ML algorithms.

 ## Implemented Algorithms
 - Linear Regression (Gradient Descent)<br>